 - Sweep and mop the room (move furniture)

 - Dust all furniture and baseboards

 - Dust blinds

 - Dust furniture tops

 - Wipe down inside furniture

 - Dust window ledges

 - Clean the mirrors

-- Clean the bathroom, tub, toilet (leave no rings), baseboard, floor, basin, etc. - Remove all trash from the room - Do not place furniture outside of the room while cleaning, and do not drape any carpets or other items over exterior railings of the residence halls or apartments.
+- Clean the bathroom, tub, toilet (leave no rings), baseboard, floor, basin, etc.

+- Remove all trash from the room

+- Do not place furniture outside of the room while cleaning, and do not drape any carpets or other items over exterior railings of the residence halls or apartments.

 Damage charges may be assessed to both occupants unless one claims the damage.
 Damages include, but are not limited to; neglect, misuse, use of incorrect or unauthorized cleaning materials, vandalism, etc. Students residing in shared spaces are expected to communicate regarding cleaning of the room for check out.
-If the space is not clean at the time of check out, the last student to check out is responsible for the cleanliness of the shared space and will be charged a cleaning fee.
+If the space is not clean at the time of check out, one or both residents will be charged a cleaning fee.